ultraleap/UnityExamples/README.md

 [Note: To use these examples, you must download and import the latest UCA .unitypackage from here](https://developer.ultrahaptics.com/download/uca-download-now/)

-These projects have been built and tested with Unity 2019.1.8f on Windows 64-bit.
+**These projects have been built and tested with Unity 2019.1-2.x on _Windows 64-bit_. macOS is not currently supported with these examples.
+Please contact support@ultraleap.com if you'd like to register interest in a macOS build.**

 To use these examples: